28) Fluency

 A little easier

-Support students experiencing difficulty by placing blocks on the Part-Part-Whole frame.
+Support students experiencing difficulty by placing blocks, as needed, on the Tic-Tac-Toe Activity Board part-part-whole frame.

 For example, spinning 3.